Journal

 Todays travel was quick and only 8 hours.
 We will rest here a day and then the next few days will be towards Everest and also short but interesting.
 We reached the highest point in the trip 17,900 feet.
 Jim and I were out of breath just getting out for pictures.

-prevent what is called cabin fever.
+Kenny and I are having the time of out lives.
+Riding seperately has helped prevent what is called cabin fever.
 It comes with to much togetherness.
 We see each other only at the end of the day.
 And them we are ready for action.
 The whole arrrangement has been great for Jim as well as Ahmad and Reza.
 We have variety every day.
 The last few hotels are like South America, clean beds and rest rooms but nothing to write home about.
 This one is ok and the town is nice.
 We had a little trouble with the Mercedes today but nothing I couldn't fix.
 The suburban is going right now with Ahmad to have the fender welded as it appears to be falling off.
 The suburban has 80.000 miles on it and I know what that means when they include London to Capetown and the Inca Trail.
 It will see Hong Kong I am sure even if we have to push it.
 It really is doing well..

 Kenny and Jim's stomach problems are better yet not behind them.

+The chinese are building a railroad from Golmud to Lhasa (600miles).
 We followed the route.
 It is awsome what these people are building in this country.

 Well Kenny and I need to go find the disco in this town.
 Chat with you tomorrow.
 God Bless America!
+Fred

 May 7, 2004

-I am back.
+Our Guest Columnist Lindy Shallcross visited on 5/7/2004 at 6:24:22 AM I am back.
 Jim's journals don't seem to be going through.
 Pleas excuse my typos as I was at over 18,000 feet altide today and we lept last night at over 15, 000 and I was a little loopy, but will get back to that soon.
 Day 9 now.
 We had ver high and steep driving and had to pass a lot of trucks-not for the fainthearted.
 At 3:37 PM we enter Tibet- first time a Hummer has been here.
 At over 15,500 feet the HUmmer also experienced altitude sicknes as our horn was making new tones and the fuel gauge temporarily was out of whack.
 It wass truck after truck after truck as it is the only way to get supplies into Tibet.
 It will be globalized very soon as they are builing a very impressive raillway system.
 Tibet will be forever changed like China is now.
 The military presence is everywhere.
 Convoy after convoy of Chines military trucks.
 It is 5:39 PM and there is still 80 KM of tough driving togo.
 We left at 6:20 AM so it ws a long day.
 Bernard did most of the driving.
 Very long day.
 We finally arrived in Nagchu a terribly depressing city.
 It is sad.
 The people are amazing beautiful.
 Their face structure and smiles.
 Everyone is so friendly and kind.
 The hotel was preety bad.
 The Tibeten lnguage is beautiful.
 The altitude made us all a bit off.
 We had stopped for gas and they did not have any and then 2 minutes later I had asked Bernard what our fule capcity was and totally forgot that we had not gotten gas.
 Tht is what altitude does to people.
 We however ironically enough had the best fuel mileage of the trip that dy despite the altitude.
 I am very tired so I will journal today's events tomorrow as it is our rest day.
 Oh yeah, Dad the cave dweeling were great.
 I hope our picures turn out as today wsa the most beautiful day of all.
 Tibet is like nowhere else in the world.
 Love to all.
 Lindy

 May 7, 2004

-Hi This will be a long posting as I am helping journal this most amazing trip.
+Lindy Shallcross is our Guest Columnist, she did the S. America trip a couple of years ago, she and Bernard both are on this trip.
+Jim is having computer problem, it's nice of her spending time documenting the trip, here's her message: visited on 5/7/2004 at 6:07:14 AM Hi This will be a long posting as I am helping journal this most amazing trip.
 Thank you for your messages everyone.
 Greetings from China/Tibet.
 Last night we finally arrived in Tibet, but I am going to start from Day 8 as we left the Tent Hotel on the lke, as it was most incredible with a full moon and a very cold chill in the air.
 So we left the Hotel and we encountered verydangerous cutouts in the ground, so we had to py a great deal of attention.
 We had blue sky and a great temp. after climbing through the mountains we made our way back sown.
 As we started climbing again, we passes Caka Salt Lake and saw herds of wild camels- they were pretty ugly, but cute at the same time, Mom.
 We also saw our first yaks- and we have seen plenty more since then.
 Also lots of sheep.
 Then we had to fuel up as we embarked through the Tsaidam desert.
 I have never driven through a desert befor and it was a great expeience.
 There is no gas and no help, so you better go prepared with extra gas and food and water.
 The road was in exellent condition.
 I had a bit of trouble driving that passage as I am near sided and I had trouble judging distances for passing trucks, but mnaged as Bernard was pretty tired.
 We stopped and had the most elegant picnic of picnics in the desert with our Italian-Swiss-French friends.
 We had penne pasta as we boiled water in a big ppot with a stove that was brought and Clay had brought amazing tomato sauce with garlic and we had fresh parmesan, and Bernard had brought black truffel.
 We had 1988 Sauternes and red wine to drink.
 It was rallying at its most lavish to say the least.
 We are truely privilegded to be driving on these roads without escort or caravaning.
 We passed a Hummer today can you believe it?
 On the same rod in rural China.
 Incredible.
 Well we seem to be having Internet problems so I will cme back to submit information on Day 9 and Day 10.
 Big Kiss to everyone and wish you could all enjoy this adventure with us.
 Lindy

 May 6, 2004